makersacademy/airport_challenge/README.md

 * There are no exceptions or errors raised.
 Only `puts` statements.
 This needs further work to understand these concepts before incorporating.
 * My gut feeling is that this could be simplified.
 It went through multiple iterations and refactoring.
 The `plane` class was simplified and remains only with a state.
 * Testing scenarios with multiple conditionals - I have got very confused here.
 My feeling is that there are some redundant tests.
+* Again testing for multiple conditions - how to better group these to avoid code repetition.
+Most evident is `airport_spec.rb`